 It’s here: the first ever live action Star Wars TV show, The Mandalorian, has launched on the Disney streaming service Disney+, expanding the known Star Wars universe once again (and arguably doing a better job of it than the recent Rise of Skywalker film).

-That's a pretty brief summary, so read on for the full instructions.
 In the meantime, to find out more about the show head to our Mandalorian news hub for the latest trailers, casting info, and plot details - including the first news on the now-confirmed second season, which is due in Fall 2020.